How Many Landing Pages Do I Need On My Website? (Updated 2021)

 Bonus: Clever Segmented Email Marketing Campaigns

 Start by using marketing smarts to create multiple pages targeting distinct demographics, as I wrote about above.
-But, take these unique, segmented pages further by implementing clever email marketing strategies.
+But, take these unique, segmented pages further by implementing clever email marketing strategies for each landing page.

 I don’t know about you, but one of the only consistent paper mail I get these days is food delivery menus.
 You know, the ones you pick up as you’re entering the door to your home.
 They’re effective.
 It’s just at the moment when you’ve come home from work and are thinking about what to eat for dinner.